joparo/sanity-sveltekit-vercel/README.md

 npm i @sanity/client
 ```

+## 2.3 Setup project route structure

+SvelteKit uses file based routing, which means every folder will resolve to a route in your app.
+The Svelte-component that is loaded in each route is defined in a file called +page.svelte.

+Create a +page.svelte file directly in your route-folder.
+This will be your sites landing page.

+Create a folder called conference/[slug] - this will be the route to a specific conference.
+Inside this folder, create a file called +page.svelte.

-## 2.3 Create a +page.ts file to load data
+## 2.4 Create a +page.ts file to load data

-In Svelte a route can be accompanied by a load file that provides data for the components in the route.
+In SvelteKit a route can be accompanied by a load file that provides data for the components in the route.
 The load-file is named +page.ts.
 Write some code to fetch data from our sanity project (or copy the code from the lab instructions /sveltekit-files/+page.svelte)

+Create typescript types in a types-file in the lib-directory.
+The types should mirror the types you query for in the +page.ts-file which in turn mirrors the types in Sanity-studio.

 You will need to provide credentials for your sanity.io app which can be found at sanity.io/manage

 You will also need to set CORS-settings for your sanity.io app
 Go to sanity.io/manage and find CORS-settings under the API-heading

-## 2.4 Write Svelte-components
+## 2.5 Write Svelte-components

 A suggested project structure is to create components for Conference, Days, Talks and Speakers.
-It is also good to have a types-file in the lib-directory.
-The types should mirror the types you created in Sanity-studio.

 Your project structure could then look like this:

 ```
 src
 ├── app.css
+├── app.d.ts
 ├── app.html
 ├── lib
 │   └── types.ts
 └── routes
     ├── +layout.svelte
+    ├── +page.svelte
+    └── conference
         └── [slug]
             ├── +page.svelte
             ├── +page.ts
             ├── Conference.svelte
             ├── Days.svelte
             ├── Speakers.svelte
             └── Talks.svelte

 ```

-## 2.5 (Optional but cool) Install tailwind-css
+## 2.6 (Optional but cool) Install tailwind-css

 ```
 npm install -D tailwindcss postcss autoprefixer